Angel-Antognoli/Entrega-Modulo-6-M06C30-Entregable/README.md

 ● Diagrama de entidad relación.
 ● Script de SQL.

-For ONLY EDUCATIONAL PURPOSE Mercado Liebre, DH. is an Argentine company headquartered in Buenos Aires, that operates online marketplaces dedicated to e-commerce.
+For ONLY EDUCATIONAL PURPOSE Mercado Liebre, DH. is an Argentine company headquartered in Buenos Aires.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 GITHUB